-The Offer is up to 13,669,478 Equity Shares of face value of ₹10 each, for cash at a price of ₹[•] per equity share of up through an Offer for Sale by the Selling Shareholders.
+The Offer of 13,669,478^{} Equity Shares of face value of $\gtrless 10$ each, for cash at a price of $\gtrless 453$ per Equity Share of up through an Offer for Sale by the Selling Shareholders.

-In terms of Rule 19(2)(b) of the SCRR, the Offer is being made through the Book Building Process, in compliance with Regulation 31 of the SEBI ICDR Regulations
+In terms of Rule 19(2)(b) of the SCRR, the Offer was made through the Book Building Process, in compliance with Regulation 31 of the SEBI ICDR Regulations

-Particulars QIBs (1) Non-Institutional Retail Individual Number of Equity Shares available for Allotment or allocation(2) Not more than 6,834,738 Equity Shares aggregating up to ₹ [•] million 4,784,318 Equity Percentage of Offer Size available for Allotment or allocation Not more than 50% of the Offer being available for allocation to QIB Bidders.
-However, up to 5% of the QIB Portion will be available for allocation proportionately to Mutual Funds only.
-Mutual Funds participating in the Mutual Fund Portion will also be eligible for allocation in the remaining QIB Portion (excluding the Anchor Investor Portion).
-The unsubscribed portion in the Mutual Fund Portion will be available for allocation to other QIBs Not less than 15% of the Offer or the Offer less allocation to QIB Not less than 35% of the Offer or the Offer Basis of Allotment if respective category is oversubscribed Proportionate as follows (excluding the Anchor Investor Portion): a) up to 136,695 Equity Shares shall be available for allocation on a proportionate basis to Mutual Funds only; and b) up to 2,597,201 Proportionate The allotment to each RII shall not be less than the minimum Bid Lot, subject to availability of Equity Shares in the Retail Portion and the remaining available Equity Shares if any, shall be Allotted on a proportionate basis.
-Equity Shares shall be available for allocation on a proportionate basis to all QIBs, including Mutual Funds receiving allocation as per (a) above. c) Not more than 4,100,842 Equity For further details, see "Offer Procedure" beginning on page [•].
-Shares may be allocated on a discretionary basis to Anchor Investors Mode of Bid Minimum Bid Through ASBA Process only (except in case of Anch Such number of Equity Shares in multiples of [•] Equity Shares such that the Bid Amount exceeds ₹200,000.
-Such number of Equity Shares in
+Particulars QIBs (1) Non-Institutional Bidders Retail Individual Investors Number of Equity Shares available for Allotment or allocation (2) 6,834,738 [] Equity Shares aggregating to ₹ 3,096.14 [] million 4,784,318 [] Equity Shares aggregating to ₹2,167.30 [] million Percentage of Offer Size available for Allotment or allocation 50% of the Offer was made available for allocation to QIB Bidders.
+However, up to 5% of the QIB Portion was made available for allocation proportionately to Mutual Funds only.
+Mutual Funds participating in the Mutual Fund Portion were also eligible for allocation in the remaining QIB Portion (excluding the Anchor Investor Portion).
+The unsubscribed portion in the Mutual Fund Portion was is available for allocation to other QIBs Offer less allocation to Basis of Allotment if respective category is oversubscribed Proportionate as follows (excluding the Anchor Investor Portion): a) 136,695 Equity Shares was made available for allocation on a proportionate basis to Mutual Funds only; and b) 2,597,201 Equity Shares was made available for allocation on a proportionate basis to all QIBs, including Mutual Funds receiving allocation as per (a) above. c) 4,100,842 Equity Shares were allocated on a discretionary basis to Anchor Investors Proportionate The allotment to each RII shall not be less than the minimum Bid Lot, subject to availability of Equity Shares in the Retail Portion and the remaining available Equity Shares if any, were Allotted on a proportionate basis.
+For further details, see "Offer Procedure" beginning on page 380.
+Through ASBA Process only (except in case of Anch Minimum Bid Such number of Equity Shares in multiples of 33 Equity Shares such that the Bid Amount exceeds ₹200,000.
+Equity Shares in